 Attendance at lectures is highly recommended, since the topics in examination cover the lectured topics.
 The attendance at practices is compulsory.
-The signature of the Lecture Book may be refused if one has more than 4-hour absences at the seminars or practical hours.
+The signature of the Lecture Book may be refused if one has more than 4-hour absences from the practical hours/topics.